 Culture & Civic Life

-In 2013, over 100 sacred Native American objects were being auctioned at a French auction house in Paris, including 24 objects belonging to the Hopi tribe and three objects belonging to the Apache tribe.
+In April, 2013, over 100 sacred Native American objects were auctioned at a French auction house in Paris, including 24 objects belonging to the Hopi tribe and three objects belonging to the Apache tribe.
 Both tribes, as well as the U.S. Embassy in France, argued that the spiritual objects had been illegally obtained and the auction house had no authority to sell them.
-However, after the matter was brought to the French courts, they ultimately ruled against the tribes, upholding that the sellers legally owned the objects and therefore had the right to sell them at auction.
+However, after the matter was brought to the French courts, they ultimately ruled against the tribes, upholding that the sellers had legally obtained the objects and therefore had the right to sell them at auction.

 A Happy Reunion

 Following the auction, Gregory repatriated all 24 of the objects to the Hopi and Apache tribes, who had been previously unaware of the Annenberg Foundation's role in the auction.
 The items—which are regarded by the tribes as living entities with divine spirits, rather than artifacts for display—were repatriated to their rightful owners with much gratitude and emotion.
 This act of repatriation encouraged other individuals to also repatriate objects they purchased in auctions, which led to a broader awareness and discussion of Native American artifacts that are often wrongly acquired and sold.